-Identifying protein modulators that stabilize SMN at the posttranscriptional level Spinal muscular atrophy (SMA) is the leading genetic disorder for causing infant death, with an incidence of 1/6,000 in living birth.
+Determining new functions of survival motor neuron Spinal muscular atrophy (SMA) is the leading genetic disorder for causing infant death with an incidence of 1/10,000 in living births.
 SMA is caused by low levels of survival motor neuron (SMN) protein, it is unknown why low protein levels of SMN cause a specific motor neuron disease.
 Studies using mice have suggested that increase of SMN protein levels can ameliorate the disease symptom and significantly extend the life span of SMA mice.
 Thus, means that increase SMN protein levels are potential therapies for SMA.
-One of our goals is to identify modulators that play important roles in mediating SMN protein levels at the posttranscriptional level and to mechanistically understand how these modulators regulate the SMN protein levels and functions.
-Therapeutically, we expect that some of the identified modulators are potential drug targets of SMA.
+One of our goals is to identify modulators that play critical roles in mediating SMN protein levels at the posttranscriptional level.
+For instance, we are identifying ubiquitin ligases and deubiquitinating enzymes that mediate proteasomal degradation of SMN.
+Therapeutically, we expect that some of the SMN protein stability modulators are potential drug targets of SMA.
 The other goal is to explore new functions of SMN, especially its roles in mediating neuron growth and signaling events.
 Understanding of SMN functions may help us to uncover the pathogenesis of SMA.